 STEP 2: Deposit your semen sample

-AKA, the best part. 😉 While this step may seem simple, there are some instructions involved as there are a myriad of ways that a sperm sample can be contaminated.
+AKA, the best part. 😉 Generally, it’s advised to remain abstinent for 2-5 days beforehand.
+While this step may seem simple, there are some instructions involved as there are a variety of ways that a sperm sample can be contaminated.
 Along with that, sending your sample back as quickly as possible is imperative for accurate results.

-Once you’ve carefully read through the instructions and mapped out your sperm’s voyage back to the labs of Dadi or Legacy, you can begin the process of depositing your little swimmers into the kit.
+Once you’ve carefully read through the instructions and mapped out your sperm’s voyage back to the labs of Ro Sperm or Legacy, you can begin the process of depositing your little swimmers into the kit.
 You may feel like you’ve finished, but now it’s time to actually finish shipping your sample so it can be tested and/or cryopreserved.

 STEP 3: Test your sample

 Ro Sperm has a turnaround time of just 24 hours for getting your results, from the time you ship your kit.

 STEP 4: Review your fertility report

 Once your sperm has been analyzed in their labs, you’ll receive a full fertility report.
-(Again, 24 hours for Dadi and 48-72 for Legacy).

 STEP 5: Store your sperm (Optional step, sperm storage is only for future use)